-I was able to observe this practice firsthand on my recent trip to India when I visited some of our Fair for Life Project farms and saw their regeneration trials in action.
+I was able to observe this practice firsthand on my trip to southern India, while I was visiting some of our Fair for Life Project farms, including the region where our turmeric is sourced and the groves where we get our cassia.
+I was particularly excited to see bark regeneration trials in action.
 We have been working for many years to get cassia established on these farms in order to increase diversity in the bioregion.
 Our involvement also allows us to oversee this spice’s sustainable harvest and to secure the desired flavor profile.
 This has been a successful venture, and we’re beginning to receive incredibly potent cassia from these farming projects.

 Our farmers in India have been cutting bark every three months and gauging its rate of regrowth.
 I was able to observe harvests made over various periods of time.
 Within three months, the bark has reformed to a level that will protect the tree.
 Within one year, the bark has grown enough so that the original scraping is just a faint scar and the outer bark layer present.
 However, it took a full three years for the outer bark to completely regenerate to the point where the cassia could be harvested a second time.

 Trees are planted among the seasonal certified organic crops on our southern Indian farms, which include botanicals such as tulsi, bird's eye chili, and ginger.

 Why do we care so much about barks?
 The outer covering of trees—the bark—is like our skin.
 It works to protect the body of the tree by deterring pests such as mold, fungus, and insects.
 It also creates an essential epidermal layer that locks in moisture.
 This is an important adaptation in an arid climate like India.
 Luckily for us, these advanced functions of the bark can carry over to food and tonics for human consumption.